Financial instruments and investment-related risks overview

 ETFs (exchange-traded funds) which are collective investment funds that are traded in the stock exchanges.
 They may consist of various asset classes, such as shares, bonds, etc., thus ensuring greater diversification and potentially lower investment risk.
 ETFs are managed by professional investment management companies.

-By investing in any of the above you risk not getting back the same as you originally invested.
+By investing in any of the above you or the company you represent risk not getting back the same amount as you originally invested.
 Additionally, please take into account other risks that are listed below.

-General risks (relevant for any time of financial instrument):
+General risks (relevant for any type of financial instrument):

-Counterparty credit risk – the risk that Client might incur losses if a counterparty against whom Client has a credit exposure, does not fulfil his financial obligations.
+Counterparty credit risk –risk of incurring losses if a counterparty against whom the Client has a credit exposure, does not fulfil its financial obligations.

-Country risk – risk that financial instrument value might changed because of events or development in precise country or region.
+Country risk – risk of financial instrument value changing because of events or developments in a specific country or region.

-Information risk – the risk that Client might make a decision not having the complete information about the financial instrument or information being not available to Client.
+Information risk – risk of the Client making a decision without having complete information about a specific financial instrument or this information not being available to the Client.

-Interest rate risk – the risk that market value of financial instrument will change a lot because of changes in interest rates (especially applicable towards bonds and bond-based ETFs).
+Interest rate risk –risk of market value of a financial instrument changing significantly because of changes in interest rates (especially applicable towards bonds (currently not available) and bond-based ETFs).

-Legal risk – risk of financial instruments losing value or incure addidional expences because of legal restrictions or duties as a result of changes including, but not limited to legislation, mandatory changes by regulators or national competent authorities.
+Legal risk – risk of financial instruments losing value or incurring additional expenses because of legal restrictions or duties as a result of changes including, but not limited to, legislation, mandatory changes by regulators or national competent authorities.

-Liquidity risk – the risk that financial instrument cannot be purchased or sold without significant additional expence due to lack of liquidity in the market.
-One of the ways how liquidity risk can be measured (suitable not for all cases) is the difference between best bid and best ask price (in absolute terms or as percentage of the last traded price).
+Liquidity risk – risk of financial instrument not being available for purchasing or selling without significant additional costs due to lack of liquidity in the market.
+One of the ways how liquidity risk can be measured (not applicable for all cases) is the difference between best bid and best ask price (in absolute terms or as percentage of the last traded price).

-Market risk – often called „systematic risk“ is the risk of price changes because of overall performance of relevant financial markets.
+Market risk (or systematic risk) is a risk of prices changing because of overall performance of relevant financial markets.

-Price risk – the risk on relevant financial instrument price changes.
+Price risk – risk of relevant financial instrument price changing.